 (6) If an ineligible player is used then their sets are conceded and, in addition, a point is deducted for each rubber played.

-(7) The qualifying ages are 55 for men and 50 for ladies, as at 1st January.
+(7) The qualifying ages for the Veterans Mixed Division are 55 for men and 50 for ladies, as at 1st January.

 (8) The League Secretary should be notified of nominated teams.
 Failure to do so will result in the team used in the first match being considered the nominated team.